Definition of Book Value of Equity

 - Capital Contributed by the Owners: Initial amount introduced by owners for the company.
 It is commonly known as a common stockholder’s equity capital.
 It provides very useful information when analyzing financial statements.

-- Treasury Stock: Treasury stock, also known as repurchase stock, is the outstanding stock bought back by the issuing company from the shareholders.
+- Treasury Stock: Treasury stock, also known as repurchase, is the outstanding stock bought back by the issuing company from the shareholders.
 This results in a decrease in outstanding open shares from the market.
-These shares are issued but not outstanding and hence are not included for dividend distribution or in calculating earnings per share.
-As a result, Treasury stock is a contra equity account, reducing the balance sheet’s total equity value.
+These shares are issued but not outstanding and hence are not included in dividend distribution or in calculating earnings per share.
+As a result, Treasury stock is a contra-equity account, reducing the balance sheet’s total equity value.

 - Retained Earnings: The balance of profits retained in business after payment of dividends to its shareholders.
 Retained earnings can have a positive or negative balance.
 If the business is earning profits, its retained earnings will have a positive balance, while if it is incurring losses, retained earnings might have a negative balance.

-- Miscellaneous Reserves: varied reserves and surplus are generated by the company over time.
-For example – capital reserve, statutory reserve, allocated reserves for specific expenditure, etc. All these reserves also form part of the equity shareholders’ fund.
+- Miscellaneous Reserves: The company generates varied reserves and surpluses over time.
+For example – capital reserve, statutory reserve, allocated reserves for specific expenditures, etc. All these reserves also form part of the equity shareholders’ fund.

 Book Value of Equity vs Market Value of Equity

-The market value of equity can be defined as the value or price at which a company’s equity shares are traded in a stock exchange or other markets.
-This concept is used in the determination of a company’s market capitalization.
-Market capitalization can be calculated by multiplying the current price of a stock with the number of outstanding shares.
-The market value equity always keeps changing frequently depending upon market sentiments.
-Therefore, it helps the investors determine the company’s operating size.
+The market value of equity represents the trading value or price of a company’s equity shares on a stock exchange or other markets.
+It calculates a company’s market capitalization by multiplying the current stock price with the outstanding shares.
+The market value of equity fluctuates frequently based on market sentiments, enabling investors to assess the company’s operational scale.

 Benefits